 - Impaired waters list.
 Many waters in Minnesota are impaired for mercury; high levels of mercury in fish tissue fail to meet the state standard for aquatic consumption.
 Because the main source of mercury in fish is global air emissions that affect waters throughout the state, the MPCA developed the Minnesota statewide mercury TMDL to address mercury contamination.
 Its goal is to reduce mercury air emissions in Minnesota by 93 percent from 1990 levels.

 - Statewide mercury reduction plan.
 The statewide TMDL excluded some areas — such as the St. Louis River Watershed — where mercury levels in fish are so high that the 93 percent reduction won't be enough for the waters to meet the standard.
 The St. Louis River Watershed and the other exceptions will require their own mercury TMDLs.

 The SLR Mercury Public Forum for this project is open to any member of the public.
 The role of this group is to review and provide feedback on materials at key milestones and discuss the work at scheduled forums.
 To join this forum, simply sign up for the email updates below to receive meeting notices and project updates.

 The MPCA is also convening a Technical Advisory Team for this project, comprised of government partners (tribal, federal, and state) and university scientists.
 Their primary role is to provide technical, scientific, and policy expertise to the MPCA project team on developing the TMDL study.
-For more information about this team, including membership, contact Bruce Monson, MPCA research scientist (see below).
+For more information about this team, including membership, contact Jennifer Brentrup, MPCA research scientist.